Toulik-Das/Disaster-Response-Model/README.md

   - Trains and tunes a model using GridSearchCV
   - Outputs result on the test set
   - Exports the final model as a pickle file

+  ### 2.3.
+Flask Web App

+  Running `python run.py` **from app directory** will start the web app in `http://0.0.0.0:3001/` where users can enter their query,     i.e., a request message sent during a natural disaster.